pachyderm/pachyderm/doc/cookbook/gpus.md

 **Note:** It's YAML and spaces are very important.
 Also, if you see "fields were not recognized," you likely need to update the version of `kops`.

-These lines provide an image that gets run on every node's startup.
+These lines provide an image that gets run on every GPU node's startup.
 This image will install the NVIDIA drivers on the host machine, update the host machine to mount the device at startup, and restart the host machine.

 The feature gate enables k8s GPU detection.
-That's what gives us the `alpha.kubernetes.io/nvidia-gypu: "1"` resources.
+That's what gives us the `alpha.kubernetes.io/nvidia-gpu: "1"` resources.

 ### Update your cluster

 Finally, we "update" our cluster to actually make the above changes:

 ```
-$kops update cluster --name XXXXXXX-pachydermcluster.kubernetes.com --state s3://k8scom-state-store-pachyderm-YYYY --yes
+$ kops update cluster --name XXXXXXX-pachydermcluster.kubernetes.com --state s3://k8scom-state-store-pachyderm-YYYY --yes
 ```

 This will spin up the new `gpunodes` instance group, and apply the changes to your kops cluster.